New Jersey Legal Document

 Non-Hague Countries Requires additional authentication via U.S. Dept of State + consular legalization

-Single Status Affidavit Cost $15 from ADPH or county health department (separate from apostille)
+Single Status Affidavit Cost $25 from Bureau of Vital Statistics or county health department (separate from apostille)

 Submission Locations Trenton: 225 W. State St (mail & walk-in)